“Liza’s the big singer in the family now … I couldn’t begin to [sing her songs] as well as she does.” – Judy Garland, 1967

 Judy was in the middle of music rehearsals for Annie Get Your Gun but had a couple of days off.
 She returned to MGM on March 15th for more rehearsals with Howard Keel.

-March 12, 1950: Judy and husband Vincente Minnelli helped daughter Liza celebrate her 4th birthday.
+March 12, 1950: Judy and her husband Vincente Minnelli helped daughter Liza celebrate her 4th birthday.
 Some sources list these photos as being taken on March 13th while others list them as for March 27th.
 Since March 12 is Liza’s birthday, I’m posting them in this entry.

 March 12, 1954: Judy was ill and did not work on A Star Is Born.
 She was currently filming the “Lose That Long Face” number.